domuspopus/overwatch-4v4-all-heroes/README.md

 #### 1.5 (in-development)

 - Improve character tips and make all of them show on death and between rounds.
+- Allow Echo to be affected by some faux abilities and effects (e.g. Ana self-ult, Hammond icicle grapple) when she is duplicating.
 - Allow for ultimate generation during start of the round (via custom workaround).
     - This is due to a limitation of Elimination mode, first ~3 seconds of a round disallow ultimate generation.
     - Currently only important for McCree and Soldier.